-- a.
+- d.
+The Vice President shall represent the college before the SCC and shall present evidence to support an allegation of a violation.
+The Vice President and/or the student may be assisted by legal counsel. - 2.
+Notice - a.
 The SCC chairperson shall have written notice served upon the student and the Vice President, which notice shall set forth the date, time, and place for the hearing, as well as the nature of the alleged violation.
 The hearing date shall be not less than five (5) nor more than ten (10) class days after service of the notice.
 If student is under 18 years of age, a copy of the notice shall be sent by certified, return receipt requested, U.S. mail to the parents or guardian of the student. - b.
 The chairperson may for good cause postpone the hearing. - c.
 The SCC may hold a hearing at any time if the student has actual notice of the date, time, and place of the hearing, and the student makes written acknowledgment of said actual notice and written consent to the conducting of a hearing. - d.
 The notice shall direct the student to appear before the SCC on the date and at the time specified, and shall advise the student that he/she has a right to each of the following: - 1.
 To a private hearing; - 2.
-To the presence and assistance of legal counsel; - To the presence of his parents and/or legal guardian; - To have the witnesses against him appear at the hearing and to confront and cross-examine each of them: - To cause the committee to order witnesses to appear on his behalf and to require the production of documentary and other evidence possessed by the College, and to offer evidence and argue in his own hehalf. - To have a privately-paid stenographer present at the hearing and/or to record the hearing by electronic means: - 7.
-To appeal the faculty-student board of review; - To remain silent during the hearing and to not have his silence used against him. - e.
+To the presence and assistance of legal counsel; - To the presence of his parents and/or legal guardian; - To have the witnesses against him appear at the hearing and to confront and cross-examine each of them; - To cause the committee to order witnesses to appear on his behalf and to require the production of documentary and other evidence possessed by the College, and to offer evidence and argue in his own behalf; - To have a privately-paid stenographer present at the hearing and/or to record the hearing by electronic means; - 7.
+To appeal the faculty-student board of review; - 8.
+To remain silent during the hearing and to not have his silence used against him. - e.
 The SCC may suspend a student who fails without good cause to comply with a notice sent under these provisions, or, at its discretion, the SCC may proceed with the hearing in the student's absence. - f.
 The Vice President shall have the right to have a stenographer present at the hearing and/or to record the hearing by electronic means.